CUNY at CLPsych 2026: A Pipeline Approach to Classification and Summarization of Mental Health Changes

 Key Points

-- Ensemble of three large language models for self-state inference.
+- Employed ensemble learning from three open-weight large language models for mental health classification.

 Article Excerpt